- Optimizely Web Experimentation

-- Make sure your URL targeting does not capture the redirect URLs
+- Ensure your URL targeting does not capture the redirect URLs.

-- The Optimizely snippet must be on the original and the redirected page
+- Ensure the Optimizely Experimentation snippet is on the original and redirected pages.

-In this article, you will walk through each stage of setting up a redirect experiment: setting up the experiment targeting, settings up the metrics, and creating the redirect variations.
+Setting up a redirect experiment involves setting up the experiment targeting, settings up the metrics, and creating the redirect variations.

 When you begin the process of setting up your redirect experiment, you have three options:

-You can create a new experiment that targets the original URL you're redirecting visitors from.
-For example, if the experiment redirects from https://atticandbutton.us/homepage to https://atticandbutton.us/new-homepage, then the original URL is https://atticandbutton.us/homepage.
+Create a new experiment that targets the original URL you are redirecting visitors from.
+For example, if the experiment redirects from

-Choose the option that makes the most sense for your redirect experiment, and continue to step 2.
+Choose the best option for your redirect experiment, and continue to step 2.

 Make sure not to include the redirect destination URL in the URL match conditions.
 Expand the Test URL(s) tray to verify that the redirect URL is not included in the match conditions.